ayushoverhere/Port-Scanner/README.md

 # port-scanner-
-a simple portscanner in python
+a simple port scanner in python